viceda-s/42-cursus-level-3/README.md

 ```

 2. Visit each project folder for implementation and evolving documentation (build/run instructions included).

-_This README will be updated regularly with progress, implementation notes, and final results._

 **For feedback, issues, or collaboration, open an issue or contact me directly!**